angelaanozie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File: touch 10-love_exponent_breath: A script that displays the result of BREATH to the power LOVE
+File: 11-binary_to_decimal: A script that converts a number from base 2 to base 10